manuelbieh/react-book/advanced-concepts/type-checking.md

 yarn flow init
 ```

 Once `flow init` has been executed, a new file called `.flowconfig` should have been created in the project directory.
 The file itself looks very empty for now but Flow needs it to function correctly.
-In the future, you can manage which files should be checked by Flow or which shouldn't based on the options set in these files.
+In the future, you can manage which files should be checked by Flow or which should not based on the options set in these files.

 Did you update your Babel config, install `flow-bin` in your object and created the `.flowconfig`?
 Awesome.
 We can now start typechecking with Flow.
 In order to check that everything has been set up correctly, you can execute `flow.` If you added the entry to the `package.json` as shown above, running `yarn flow` will suffice.
 When everything has been set up correctly, a message such as this one is displayed to you: